stevekirks/py-imageclassification/README.md

 az webapp config container set --name mywebapp --resource-group myresourcegroup --container-image-name myregistry.azurecr.io/imgdet:latest
 ```

-This isn't all the setup required.
+This isn't all the setup required for an Azure deployment.
 You'll also need to create an Azure File Storage resource, upload the model, and setup a `/volume` path in the web app pointing to it.
+Update the `model_path` in `main.py` to match.